 Introduction

-Organized cervical cancer screening proved to be effective tool of health prevention.
-The main reason is that regular preventive examinations enable to detect the disease in its early stage when its curability is high.
+Organized cervical cancer screening has proved to be an effective tool of preventive healthcare.
+The main reason is that regular preventive examinations enable the detection of disease in its early stage when its curability is high.
 Moreover, a specific development of the illness provides the opportunity to diagnose precancerous lesions, in other words, altered cells can be indicated and treated before their progression to invasive disease.
-Systematic screening, therefore, has apparent result which is decrease in incidence and mortality of cervical cancer.
+Systematic screening, therefore, has the apparent result of a decrease in incidence and mortality of cervical cancer.

-American cancer society states that number of death caused by cervical cancer declined by 74% between 1955 and 1992.
-The main reason for this change was adoption of Papanicolaou’s cervical smear (Pap smear) test and its use in population screening.1 Also most European countries registered significant decrease in cervical cancer mortality after an implementation of organized screening.
-According to the age range of target population and the proportion of screening coverage mortality decreased by 10 to 80%.
+The American Cancer Society states that the number of deaths caused by cervical cancer declined by 74% between 1955 and 1992.
+The main reason for this change was adoption of Papanicolaou’s cervical smear (Pap smear) test and its use in population screening.1 Also most European countries registered significant decrease in cervical cancer mortality after the implementation of organized screening.
+According to the age range of the target population and the proportion of screening coverage, mortality decreased by 10 to 80%.
 2

-Even though cervical cancer mortality is highly preventable 3 and screening programs was widely introduced, incidence and mortality still could be lower.
-Aged adjusted incidence and mortality for cervical carcinoma was as high as 8,1 and 2,4, respectively, in the USA in 2004.
+Even though cervical cancer mortality is highly preventable 3 and screening programs were widely introduced, incidence and mortality could still be lower.
+Age adjusted incidence and mortality for cervical carcinoma was as high as 8,1 and 2,4, respectively, in the USA in 2004.
 Age-standardized incidence within European Union countries ranges from 4,7 in Finland to 18,6 in Slovenia.4 Standardized average incidence and mortality rates was 10,7 and 3,5 respectively in EU states.4

-In the Czech Republic the screening program is established by the law.
-The preventive gynecological examinations are not compulsory but they are fully covered by public health insurance for all women from 15 years of age (with no upper limitation) in every 12 months.
-The preventive examination comprise Pap smears and colposcopy.5 In spite of the presence of screening program, there is significant number of women who do not follow the recommendations and do not have their Pap smear test taken longer than 5 years.
-Moreover, the Czech Republic has still quite high incidence and mortality in comparison with other European countries.
+In the Czech Republic the screening program has been established by law.
+Preventive gynaecological examinations are not compulsory, but they are fully covered by public health insurance for all women from 15 years of age (with no upper limitation) every 12 months.
+The preventive examination comprises Pap smears and colposcopy.5 Despite the presence of the screening program, there is significant number of women who do not follow the recommendations and do not have their Pap smear tests taken longer than 5 years.
+Moreover, the Czech Republic still has quite high incidence and mortality in comparison with other European countries.
 It reached up to 18,0 and 5,8, respectively, in 2004.6

 The text is a part of an introduction to an article with structure: introduction, methods, results and discussion.
 Citation style: AMA.